charlotte-e-hh/Y3-Project-/README.md

+The **'Testing'** folder contains the raw results from the tests conducted

+ **analysis code for accuracy** - MATLAB code used for data processing and creating figures to understand the data

+ **comparioson with literature circuit and device**- Excel data from the comparison between the circuit in [35] and my device

+ **device vs scope frequency test**- data from testing the integrated device against scope frequency monitoring

+ **Filter testing folder**- contains data from filter testing both transformers (10VA and 0.35VA)

+ **frequency_firmwave folder**-contains data from a static frequency being tested on the micrcontroller only (the name of each file is the frequency that was tested)

-This contains the code used in the development of a frequnecy monitoring device:
+The'**Firmware'** folder contains the code used in the development of a frequnecy monitoring device:

 **Zero Corossing Detects**- prints the correct frequency out on serial